Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Related Work

 \subsection{GenAI in the News Industry}

-This subsection reviews prior work on GenAI in journalism, highlighting both its opportunities and risks (\autoref{opp}) as well as the value tensions that potentially shape its cautious adoption in collaborative newsroom routines (\autoref{value}).
+This subsection reviews prior work on GenAI in journalism, highlighting both its opportunities and risks (\autoref{opp}) as well as the value tensions that potentially shape its cautious adoption in collaborative newswork (\autoref{value}).